strongloop/loopback-example-database/README.md

 ```

 ###Data Synchronization
-An extra example of data synchronization is shown in `sync-data.js`.
+An example of data synchronization is shown in `sync-data.js`.
 In the `server` directory, run:

 ```
 node sync-data.js